The Pitfalls of HUD’s Point-in-Time Count for Children, Youth, and Families

 In this brief, we explain why HUD’s data are flawed and misleading, and why other federal data sources provide a more accurate picture of child, youth, and family homelessness.

-The bottom line is that policymakers and the public should view HUD’s homelessness data with extreme skepticism, particularly with respect to children, youth, and families.
-Communities should look to a variety of other data sources — especially public schools, early childhood programs, and youth-serving programs — to get a fuller and more accurate picture of the prevalence of homelessness and the needs of those who experience it.
-Finally, Congress should remove barriers to HUD Homeless Assistance by enacting the bipartisan Homeless Children and Youth Act and providing flexible funding directly to child- and youth-serving agencies to help meet housing and related needs of children, youth, and families.
+This brief describes the limitations of HUD’s Point-in-Time count, and contrasts HUD’s homelessness data with other federal homelessness data.
+It recommends that policymakers and the public look to a variety of other data sources — especially public schools, early childhood programs, and youth-serving programs — to get a fuller and more accurate picture of the prevalence of homelessness and the needs of those who experience it.

 HUD’s Data and Methodology Account for Only a Fraction of Children, Youth, and Families Experiencing Homelessness, Excluding Many of the Most Vulnerable.